dfuenzalida/CodeSandbox/README.md

 ## First time setup

-To install the Java 11 JDK and Docker in Ubuntu 20.04, you can run the following:
+* Install the Java 11 JDK and Docker in Ubuntu 20.04, you can run the following:

 ```
 $ sudo apt-get install openjdk-11-jdk docker.io
 ```

-To add your current user to the `docker` group:
+* In order to run Docker (at least in Linux), you'll need to add your current user to the `docker` group:

 ```
 $ sudo adduser $USER docker